How your home design impacts your emotions and psychological health

 Keep it compact

-One of the mistakes we see our clients do is to think that just arraying their favorite furniture around them is enough.
-And there is nothing wrong with being surrounded by “art”.
+One of the mistakes I see people make is to think that interior design is the arraying of their favourite furniture around them.
+There is nothing wrong with being surrounded by “art”.
 The problem lies when your eye is distracted by too many things in the room.
-Furniture pieces of different sizes and colors, as well as open shelves, can give the impression of “clutter”.
-And even if you are not aware of it, your brain is working overtime.
-Recent studies have shown that such visual distractions increase cognitive overload, drain our cognitive resources and reduce our ability to focus.
-It raises your stress level and according to some studies, it can even make you eat more (not a surprising coping stress mechanism).
-So, what you want to do is to keep the furniture compact and as little different pieces as possible.
-Also, try to reduce the open shelves to the best of your ability, so that the clutter inside does not influence you all the time.
+Furniture pieces of different sizes and colours and open shelves can give the impression of “clutter”.
+Even if you are not aware of it, your brain is working overtime.
+Recent studies have shown that such visual distractions increase cognitive overload, drain your mental resources and reduce the ability to focus.
+According to some studies, it can even make you eat more (not a surprising coping stress mechanism).
+The remedy against that is keeping the furniture compact and as uniform as possible.
+Also, reduce the open shelves so that the clutter inside does not influence you all the time.
 Also, this will reduce your home dusting time exponentially.

-Use a color palette that will help you become more of who you want to be
+Use a colour palette that will help you become more of who you want to be

-Although researchers cannot agree on definite meanings of each color because it seems that colors mean different things for different groups of people, they do agree that colors have a meaning in our perception.
-This is important because as long as you understand yourself, you will be able to choose the colors that have the right meaning for you.
-The general consensus is though, that warm colors have a vibrant and exciting effect on us while cooler colors like blue and green have a more calming effect.
-Knowing this you might want to design your space with who you want to be in mind, not who you are.
-If you are a slow, lethargic kind of person…you might opt for a warmer palette to make you feel more energized.
-If you feel drained from your day and just want to retreat in your oasis of calm, that colder colors are for you.
-Use science to help you become the best version of you.
+Researchers cannot agree on definite meanings to each colour because colours mean different things to different people.
+But they do agree that colours have a meaning for people.
+This idea is essential because you will choose the colours that have the correct meaning for you as long as you understand yourself.
+The consensus is that warm colours have a vibrant and exciting effect on us, while cooler tones like blue and green have a more calming effect.
+Knowing this, you might want to design your space with who you want to be in mind, not who you are.
+If you are a slow, sluggish kind of person, you might opt for a warmer palette to make you feel more energized.
+If you feel drained from your day and want to retreat in your oasis of calm, colder colours are for you.
+Use science to help you become the best version of yourself.

-Patterns have a deep impact on human emotional experience especially because they use the underlying law of what we consider beautiful “ordered complexity”.
+Patterns have a profound impact on the human emotional experience.
+They use the underlying law of “ordered complexity” to influence what we consider beautiful.
 As long as we can see the underlying pattern in a complex structure, we have a positive experience.
 As this research in “psychotextiles” tells us, the participants experienced more pleasure from repeating patterns and felt more excited by intense patterns.
-Patterns that mimic nature ( like plants or water movement) have the same effects on the brain as nature does: calm, content and a positive emotional state.
+Patterns that mimic nature (like plants or water movement) have the same effects on the brain as nature does: calm, content and a positive emotional state.